MissionSquad/mcp-server-tron/README.md

 ### Prompts

 - `prepare_transfer`: Interactive guide to prepare TRX/TRC20 transfers.
+- `interact_with_contract`: Step-by-step guide to interact with a smart contract.
 - `diagnose_transaction`: Analyze a transaction hash for status and errors.
+- `explain_tron_concept`: Explain a TRON blockchain concept with examples.
 - `analyze_wallet`: Comprehensive report of wallet assets.
 - `check_network_status`: Report on network health and resource costs.